stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 include "Http"
 ```
-Including Http lets us recieve Http events and tells lit this is a web server.
+Including Http lets us receive Http events and tells lit this is a web server.
 You may notice that the include is within the service definition while most other languages put includes and imports at the top of the file.
 In Lit you place includes within services to show that including Http modifies the HelloWorld service and shows includes play by the same scope and access control rules as functions.
 [Http](https://lit.build/Sources/Http) is a standard event source and part of the lit standard library.

 ###
 ```